Yes, the IRS wants you to report stolen items – unless you return them

-(NEXSTAR) – If you haven’t filed your taxes yet this year – you have less than a month until the April 18 deadline – which means you still have time to report your income.
-While doing so, don’t forget to report income you collected from illegal activity or profits from items you stole.
+(NEXSTAR) — If you haven’t filed your taxes yet, there’s less than a month until the April 18 deadline to report your income, including any that was gained from illegal activity or stolen items.

 Yes, you read that right.
-IRS guidelines say you must include in your income money made from illegal activities, like dealing illegal drugs or thievery.
+IRS guidelines say you must include in your income money made from illegal activities, such as dealing illegal drugs or thievery.

 According to the IRS’s Publication 17, “income from illegal activities, such as money from dealing illegal drugs, must be included in your income on Schedule 1 (Form 1040), line 8z, or on Schedule C (Form 1040) if from your self-employment activity.”